Global RRPF/CoRDS RRP Patient Registry

 Help us bring patients, families, and researchers together to gain a better understanding of Recurrent Respiratory Papillomatosis.
 If you or a family member has been diagnosed anywhere in the world with Recurrent Respiratory Papillomatosis, please enroll in the patient registry to make an important contribution to Recurrent Respiratory Papillomatosis research.
 This registry collects information from people with Recurrent Respiratory Papillomatosis to improve our understanding of the condition.

 Please click the blue CoRDS box below on the left to enroll.
-You can watch a short video about CoRDS by clicking on the black box on the right.
+You can watch a short video about RRPF/CoRDS by clicking on the black box on the right.

 Each participant is assigned a Global Unique Identifier that enables de-identification of the data when shared with approved researchers to protect the patient’s privacy.
 This means that your name and other identifying information will not be passed on.

 The de-identified data will be shared only with researchers approved by Sanford’s Scientific Advisory Board (SAB).

 The registry is compliant with the European Union General Data Protection Regulation (GDPR).

 Importantly, the participant owns his/her personal data and can withdraw the data from the registry at any time.

 Providing your consent to RRPF to have access to the data you provide will allow us to better understand RRP, help us understand where to drive our research initiatives, and let us know how patients need more support.

 Enrollment Instructions- Let's get started!